The Ultimate Structured Interview Questions + Hiring Guides

-So you’re looking to implement structured interviews?
-Makes total sense to us, especially because unstructured interviews tend to be wrought with error and bias.
-If you’re looking to hire impartially, quickly or you’re experiencing a stage of rapid growth, it’s very possible you’re looking to implement some form of structured hiring to help organize it all.
+Looking to implement structured interviews?
+Makes total sense to us.
+Unstructured interviews tend to introduce error and bias into the hiring process.
+If you’re looking to hire impartially or you’re experiencing a stage of rapid growth, it’s very possible you’re looking to implement some form of structured hiring.

-Struggling to get consistent hiring manager feedback that is useful and effective is one of the most common problems all recruiters and talent acquisition professionals face.
-The problem gets even worse when you are looking to hire for many roles, and in a short period of time.
+One of the most common problems all recruiters and talent acquisition professionals face is getting consistent and useful feedback from hiring managers.
+The problem gets worse when you are looking to hire for many roles in a short period of time.

-Structured interviews help standardize interview questions asked and incorporate a scoring system so that feedback is easy to get and candidates are easy to assess.
-Without structured interviews, it’s difficult to compare candidates effectively and to hire the right people.
+Structured interviews involve the use of standardized interview questions and incorporate a scoring system so feedback is easy to get and candidates are easy to assess.

-Simply put, structured interviews are a series of interview questions designed to assess candidates on a range of qualities important to the organization.
-They are provided to hiring managers ahead of time, and every candidate is asked the same questions in the same order.
+Simply put, structured interviews are a series of standardized interview questions designed to assess candidates on a range of qualities important to the organization.
+They are provided to hiring managers ahead of time and are administered to all candidates in the same order.

-Structured interviews usually consist of job-specific questions, as well as behavioral interview questions and situational interview questions.
-The behavioral and situational interview questions are designed to assess candidates on a range of qualities, including:
+Structured interviews usually consist of job-specific questions as well as behavioral interview questions and situational interview questions.
+Behavioral and situational interview questions are designed to assess candidates on a range of qualities, including:

 - Attention to detail